Image Complexity-Aware Adaptive Retrieval for Efficient Vision-Language Models: Image Complexity Detection Method

 \subsection{Proposed Method: ConvNeXt-IC}

-To adapt image-text retrieval models to use more or less compute based on image complexity, we need automatic complexity assessment.
-Real-world web data exhibits a wide range of complexity levels.
-Figure~\ref{fig:complexity_examples} illustrates this with representative cases from the LAION-5B dataset \cite{schuhmann2022laion}.
+ConvNeXt-IC predicts whether an image is simple or complex, providing the routing signal for ICAR.
+Figure~\ref{fig:complexity_examples} shows representative examples from LAION-5B~\cite{schuhmann2022laion}.

-These examples illustrate the range of complexity that methods must handle.
-Existing approaches treat complexity assessment as a representation learning problem, building specialised architectures to capture complexity patterns~\cite{feng2022ic9600,guo2023image,li2025unlocking}.
+These examples illustrate the range of complexity that ViTs must handle.
+Existing image complexity assessment methods treat complexity assessment as a representation learning problem, building specialised architectures to capture complexity patterns~\cite{feng2022ic9600,guo2023image,li2025unlocking}.
 However, the core challenge is discriminating between different levels of visual complexity.
-We therefore treat complexity assessment as a classification problem, using efficient classification backbones instead of specialised complexity architectures.
+We therefore treat complexity assessment as a classification problem, using efficient classification backbones instead of specialised complexity representation architectures.

 We therefore fine-tune ConvNeXt-V2-N (224x224) \cite{woo2023convnext}, the smallest of the ConvNeXt-V2 ImageNet-22K~\cite{deng2009imagenet} family of foundation classification models.
 This choice prioritises efficiency for real-time routing decisions while maintaining the discriminative power needed for accurate complexity assessment.
-We implement ConvNeXt-IC with two configurations: (1) As a regression model (using a single linear layer predicting continuous scores); and (2) as a binary classification model (using a lightweight two-layer MLP with cross-entropy loss).
+We implement ConvNeXt-IC with two configurations: (1) as a regression model (using a single linear layer predicting continuous scores); and (2) as a binary classification model (using a lightweight two-layer MLP with cross-entropy loss).
 Both configurations are fine-tuned end-to-end using standard data augmentation (random crops, horizontal flips, colour jittering) on the benchmark datasets.